The 4:30am Wake-Up Call

 Step three: Run evaluator agents over the workflow.
 Domain-specific AI reviews the traces: “Did this compliance check run correctly?
 Were all required validations performed?”
 A second layer of AI reviewing the first layer.

-I’ve used this exact pattern in nuclear configuration compliance—domain-specific evaluators watching agent workflows.
+I’ve used this exact pattern in nuclear power configuration compliance, with domain-specific evaluators watching agent workflows.
 The architecture is the same whether you’re validating nutrition labels or safety protocols.

 This isn’t just “I automated my job.”
 It’s a pattern that makes AI-driven business processes auditable and verifiable at scale.
 When regulators or auditors ask how you ensure compliance, you can show them the traces, the evaluations, the complete decision trail.